Bug #2903

 I'll need to learn how to run theses tests myself and maybe try running substack making stats on the same hardware to compare MyISAM vs InnoDB.

-Updated by Bridget Carragher almost 10 years ago
+Updated by Bridget Carragher about 10 years ago

 Great info, thanks Sargis.
 Would be good to get this one sorted out and probably good to go over to the more modern tools anyway.